odoo/owl/doc/reference/component.md

 app.mount(document.body);
 ```

-The root component does not have a parent nor props.
+The root component does not have a parent nor `props` (see note below).
 It will be setup with an
 [environment](environment.md) (either the `env` defined on its class, or a
 default empty environment).

+Note: a root component can however be given a `props` object in its constructor,
+like this: `new App(null, {some: 'object'});`.
+It will not be a true `props`
+object, managed by Owl (so, for example, it will never be updated).

 ### Composition